bbauska/TUMx-DWAPNx/README.md

 </p>

-An object literal that is a list of properties in curly braces allows us to specify object\'s properties at once.
+An object literal that is a list of properties in curly braces allows us to specify object&apos;s properties at once.

 An object property has a name and a value.